AmbossTech/amboss-benchmark/README.md

 - In your Reflex Dashboard under Settings, there is an [API keys section](https://amboss.space/reflex/settings/api-keys).
 - Click the "Generate API Key" button.
 - Fill out the form.
 In the node section, be sure to select the same pubkey as will be running the benchmark.
-- Copy the API key to `.env`.
-Note this key will only be displayed once.
+- In the next popup, click the button to copy the API key.
+NOTE: this key will only be displayed once.
+- Paste the API key into `.env`.

 ### 4. Build the Docker Image